-Choosing a rehabilitation facility for yourself or a loved one is an important decision – one that can make a great deal of difference in recovery.
-This checklist will help you understand what distinguishes DMC Rehabilitation Institute of Michigan (RIM) from other providers of rehabilitation care.
-As you carefully explore your alternatives and tour prospective facilities, you’ll want to ask the following questions:
+Choosing a rehabilitation facility for yourself or a loved one is an important decision – one that can make a great deal of difference in recovery and future quality of life.
+At the Rehabilitation Institute of Michigan (RIM), we encourage you to explore your options and learn more about our comprehensive, customized treatment programs.

-RIM is the only freestanding, academic, rehabilitation hospital in southeast Michigan.
-RIM treats over 1,200 patients annually and specializes in treating patients with spinal cord injury, brain injury, stroke, amputations, complex orthopedic, and other neurological conditions.
+RIM is the only freestanding academic, rehabilitation hospital in southeast Michigan.
+RIM treats more than 1,200 patients annually and specializes in treating patients with spinal cord injury, brain injury, stroke, amputations, complex orthopedic problems and other neurological conditions.

 RIM is connected to one of the nation’s most respected medical institutions, the Detroit Medical Center.
 As part of a large medical center, our patients have 24/7 access to specialists in other fields, the latest in radiological imaging, laboratories, and acute care.